ib565/OncoGraph-Engine/docs/FINETUNING_EXECUTION_PLAN.md

 This final step measures the success of our fine-tuning effort against the established baselines.
 The notebook can be run locally or in Colab.

 **Action:**
 1.  **Setup Section:** Mount Google Drive (if in Colab) or configure local paths.
-Load the evaluation harness code from Step 2 (can be copied or imported).
+Import the evaluation harness from `finetuning.eval` (same as Step 2).
 2.  **Load Fine-Tuned Model:** Load the base Qwen model with Unsloth, then apply the trained LoRA adapters from the saved directory (`finetuning/models/qwen_oncograph_v1/` or Google Drive path).
+3.  **Create Fine-Tuned Model Adapter:** Create a `QwenModelAdapter` instance pointing to the fine-tuned model with a unique model ID (e.g., `qwen3-4b-finetuned`).
-3.  **Run Evaluation:** Use the identical evaluation harness and test set (`test_sample.jsonl`) from Step 2 to process each question.
-Display progress and intermediate results inline.
+4.  **Run Evaluation:** Use `run_evaluation()` from the harness (same function used in Step 2) with the fine-tuned adapter.
+The harness automatically handles checkpointing, progress tracking, and metric computation.
-4.  **Compare Results:** Load the baseline results from `finetuning/eval/evaluation_results.json` and append the fine-tuned model metrics.
-Display a comprehensive comparison table showing all three models (Gemini, Base Qwen, Fine-Tuned Qwen) side-by-side.
+5.  **Compare Results:** Load baseline results from model-specific checkpoint files (`gemini-2.0-flash_checkpoint.jsonl`, `qwen3-4b-base_checkpoint.jsonl`, etc.) and the fine-tuned model checkpoint.
+Display a comprehensive comparison table showing all models side-by-side.
-5.  **Save Final Results:** Update `evaluation_results.json` with the complete comparison data.
+6.  **Save Final Results:** Generate per-model summaries (`{model_id}_summary.csv`) and update comparison artifacts.

 ---